Neutron star cooling in modified gravity theories: Introduction

 Going back to modified gravity theories, an extra degree of freedom in scalar-tensor theories typically modifies the law of gravity even for small scales, and therefore screening mechanisms such as the Chameleon mechanism \cite{Khoury:2003aq,Khoury:2003rn} or the Vainshtein mechanism \cite{Vainshtein:1972sx} are crucial to pass stringent tests in the solar system.
 On the other hand, a screening mechanism might not completely hide the fifth force in NSs as reported in \cite{Kase:2019dqc}.
 Once the mass-radius relation (or the mass-central density relation) are modified, one would expect that thermal evolution of NSs can be also different from general relativity.
 If this is true, there should be deviation in cooling curves compared with that of general relativity, and one might be able to test modified gravity theories by using cooling curves of NSs.
-With this in mind, for the first time, we investigate how the cooling curve of NSs changes in the scalar-tensor theory \cite{Kase:2019dqc} as a concrete example, although the structure of NSs in modified gravity theories such as $f(R)$ gravity and galileon theories has been intensively investigated in many literatures~\cite{Canate:2017bao,Sultana:2018fkw,Cooney:2009rr,Arapoglu:2010rz,Orellana:2013gn,Astashenok:2013vza,Ganguly:2013taa,Yazadjiev:2014cza,Resco:2016upv,KM2008,Babichev,Cheoun2013,Kobayashi2018,Ogawa2020}.
+With this in mind, for the first time, we investigate how the cooling curve of NSs changes in the scalar-tensor theory proposed in \cite{Kase:2019dqc}.
+Although this model can be tightly constrained by the local gravity experiments \cite{Burrage:2017qrf}, it could potentially change the structure of neutron stars from the one in general relativity as shown in \cite{Kase:2019dqc} and is therefore suitable to see the effect on the cooling curve.
+The structure of NSs in other modified gravity theories such as $f(R)$ and galileon theories has been intensively investigated in many literatures \cite{KM2008,Babichev,Canate:2017bao,Sultana:2018fkw,Cooney:2009rr,Arapoglu:2010rz,Orellana:2013gn,Astashenok:2013vza,Ganguly:2013taa,Yazadjiev:2014cza,Resco:2016upv,Cheoun2013,Kobayashi2018,Ogawa2020}.
+In the present paper, we show how the attractive nature of the fifth force affects to the cooling curve, which can be applicable for other Chameleon theories.

 This paper is organized as follows.
 In Sec.~II, we review the model and structure of NSs studied in \cite{Kase:2019dqc} and the EOSs adopted in the present paper.
 In Sec.~III, we give an overview of NS cooling, including observations of isolated NSs.
 In Sec.~IV. we show cooling curves of NSs in the scalar-tensor theory.
 Sec.~V is devoted to discussions and conclusion.
 Details on the relation between Jordan and Einstein frame are summarized in Appendix \ref{app:EF}.
 In Appendix \ref{app:chameleon}, we briefly review the Chameleon mechanism.
 In Appendix \ref{app:BD}, we present the cooling curves of NSs in the massless Brans-Dicke theory as a complimentary material.
 Throughout this paper, we use the reduced Planck mass $\mpl=1/\sqrt{8\pi G}$, the density $\tilde{\rho}_0 =m_n n_0=1.6749 \times 10^{14}~{\rm g} \cdot {\rm cm}^{-3}$ with $n_0=0.1~{\rm (fm)}^{-3}$, where $m_n=1.6749 \times 10^{-24}$~g is the neutron mass, and the distance $r_0 ={c}/{\sqrt{G \tilde{\rho}_0}}=89.664~{\rm km}$ for normalization.